The Importance of Sleep and Why We Need More of It

 The Immune System is Divided into Two General Types

-#1: Innate Immunity – consisting of cells and proteins that are always present and which work quickly to mobilize and fight microbes as they are encountered, such as when bacteria enters a cut or abrasion in the skin.
+#1: Innate Immunity – consisting of cells and proteins that are always present and that work quickly to mobilize and fight microbes as they are encountered, such as when bacteria enter a cut or abrasion in the skin.

 #2: Adaptive Immunity – further divided into two types of immune responses: